BDSC-CDS/glowing-bear-medco-bioref/bioref_doc.md

       ]
   }
-}

 ```

 Any concept's distribution can be visualized as long as the concept is of numerical type.
-For the moment concepts which are categorical (e.g. the gender of a person) are not supported as the concept upon which the visualisation focuses.
+For the moment concepts which are categorical (e.g. the gender of a person) are not supported as the concept which observations' are counted.

 On the other hand cohorts (the population of focus) can be constructed upon complex constraints including categorical concepts.
 In the previous example, the population was composed of patients that are diagnosed with diabetes.
 One could, thanks to the explore functionality of MedCo, construct a population based on more than one constraint:
-It is possible to create constraints that would impose that the cohort is composed of patients that are:
+For example, it is possible to create constraints that would impose that the cohort is composed of patients that are:
 diagnosed with Diabetes AND that are males AND that are taller than 170cm.

-One could even use exclusion constraint.
+One could even use exclusion constraints.
 One can add any exclusion constraint to a set of inclusion constraints (e.g. patients that are not diagnosed with cancer).